Xelatrz/SYSC3110_Scrabble/README.md

 ### End Conditions
 - A player uses all tiles AND the tile bag is empty

-- All players unanimously vote to end the game
+- All players unanimously vote to end the gameModel

 ### Class Responsibilities
-**Game.java**
+**GameModel.java**
-- Main game loop and flow control
+- Main gameModel loop and flow control
 - Player management
-- End game conditions and scoring
+- End gameModel conditions and scoring

 **Board.java**
 - 15×15 grid management